Kurokio/HDRL-Internship-2024/README.md

 Follow the notebook "HowToUse" which walks you through step-by-step how to do the actions listed above.

 For more information on adding additional fields to scrape and add to the database for analysis, refer to the "HowToAdd" notebook.

+Follow the notebook "DataAccessTest" if you would like a tutorial for how to test for data accessibility.

 ## Contribution
 Contributors and collaborators are welcome.
 Acceptable contributions can be documentation, code, suggesting ideas, and submitting issues and bugs.